Flash496/EthBeginnerAssessment/Eth+Avax_DegenToken/ReadMe.md

 ### Token Management

-- mint_DGN - Allows the owner to mint new DGN tokens to a specified address.
+- mint_DGN - It allows the owner to mint new DGN tokens to a specified address.
-- burn_DGN - Allows users to burn their own DGN tokens.
+- burn_DGN - It allows users to burn their own DGN tokens.
-- transfer - Overrides the ERC20 transfer function to include logging.
+- transfer - It's an overriden ERC20 transfer function to include logging.

 ### NFT Management